 - Make sure to use the correct installation settings in this manual for the robotic arm and all the electrical equipment. - 2.
-Please follow the instructions in this manual, installation, and commissioning needs to be performed by professionals in accordance with the installation standards. - 3.
-Make sure the robotic arm and tool are properly and securely bolted in place. - 4.
-The integrity of the device and system must be checked before each use (e. g. the operational safety and the possible damage of the robotic arm and other device systems).
+Please follow the instructions in this manual, installation, and commissioning needs to be performed by professionals in accordance with the installation standards. - Make sure the robotic arm and tool are properly and securely bolted in place. - 4.
+The integrity of the device and system must be checked before each use (e. g. the operational safety and the possible damage of the robotic arm and other device systems). - 5.
+Preliminary testing and inspection for both robotic arm and peripheral protection system before production is essential.

-- 5. Preliminary testing and inspection for both robotic arm and peripheral protection system before production is essential. - 6.
-The operator must be trained to guarantee a correct operation procedure when using SDK(Python/ROS/C++) and graphical interface UFACTORY Studio. - 7.
-A complete safety assessment must be recorded each time the robotic arm is re-installed and debugged. - 8.
-When the robotic arm is in an accident or abnormal operation, the emergency stop switch needs to be pressed down to stop the movement, and the posture of the robotic arm will slightly brake and fall. - The robot joint module has brakes inside, which will remain manipulator's pose when a power outage occurs.
+- A complete safety assessment must be recorded each time the robotic arm is re-installed and debugged. - When the robotic arm is in an accident or abnormal operation, the emergency stop switch needs to be pressed down to stop the movement, and the posture of the robotic arm will slightly brake and fall. - The robot joint module has brakes inside, which will remain manipulator's pose when a power outage occurs. - 10.
+When the robotic arm is in operation, make

-- 10. When the robotic arm is in operation, make sure no people or other equipment are in the working area. - 11.
+- sure no people or other equipment are in the working area. - 11.
 When releasing the brakes of robot, please take protective measures to prevent the robotic arm or operator from damage or injury. - 12.
 When connecting the robot with other machinery, it may increase risk and result in dangerous consequences.
 Make sure a consistent and complete safety assessment is conducted for the installation system.